-The diaphysis is the long central portion of the tibia that attaches the proximal or near portion of the bone to the distal or far part of the bone.
+The diaphysis is the long central portion of the tibia that attaches the proximal or rear portion of the bone to the distal or far part of the bone.
 Diaphyseal fractures can occur due to direct impact or a twisting or falling injury.
 If there is no displacement, these can be treated non-surgically with nonweightbearing cast and crutches.
 If the fracture is displaced, it may need to be treated in the operating room.
 It can be fixed with plates and screws, pins or a large intramedullary “IM” nail to place it in the correct position.

 6 Months Post Injury and Back to Normal Activity